What You’ll Learn 🎥

 CAM-BOX

-Adapter box for connecting one DS-CAM-88/120 to the Dewesoft instrument.
-Combines Sync and Power to the camera connector.
+Adapter box (single camera): For connecting one DS-CAM-88/120 to a Dewesoft instrument.
+Combines sync and power into a single camera connector.

 CAM-BOX1